 Whether you're trying to attract more shoppers who might want to buy your handmade products, or you're hoping to land your next freelance project – we've teamed up with Squarespace to put together this valuable guide.
 (If you haven't sorted a website yet, go to Squarespace and use the CREATIVEBOOM code to get a 10% discount.)

-As part of a month-long series to help you build an awesome web presence, the following tips will help you get to grips with blogging and content marketing, discover the benefits of public relations and building relationships with key influencers, and ensuring people keep coming back for more.
+As part of a month-long series to help you build an impressive web presence, the following tips will help you get to grips with blogging and content marketing, discover the benefits of public relations and building relationships with key influencers, and ensuring people keep coming back for more.

 1. Produce lots of juicy content

-If you don't want to forever rely on Google AdWords to drive traffic, then you're going to have to start building your own content.
+If you don't want to forever rely on Google AdWords to drive traffic, then you're going to have to start building your content.
 Because every new blog post you publish on your site is essentially adding to your long-tail keywords, enhancing the strength of your site overall and therefore boosting organic traffic.

 Have I lost you?
 Well, consider this: how do people search for things on Google?
 They often type questions, don't they!
 If you typed 'How do I drive more traffic to my website?' and landed on Creative Boom, then you can start to understand how each blog post might work.